PrimeOrdinal/la-perla-beauty/README.md

 Before attempting to run the project, you will require API credentials for BigCommerce and Contentstack.

+## Log in to Netlify

+In order to source environment variables from the .env file and to use Netlify Functions, log in to Netlify

+    ```shell
+    npx netlify login
+    ```

 ## Environment Variables

 Ensure that the following envionrment variables are set before attempting to run Gatsby locally: